BeinGHuan/Medusa/Day-2/readme.md

     bash
     curl localhost:9000/store/products

-  ### Issues I faced
+  ### Some of the issues I faced

   - Make sure all the files mentioned in prerequisite for the day and installed and     setup.
   - Check if the software or your device supports the versions of the packages that     you've installed
   - Note down your postgresql credentials
   - Check the installed package version using the command to ensure they are            installed: bash npm -v node -v